Cookies & Privacy.

 • subscribe you to our mailing list to send you our regular newsletters and updates as well as information about the events we host, and other information that we think you may find useful or which you have requested from us;

-• audit the downloading of data from the Sites;
+• audit the downloading of data from the Site;

-• improve the layout and/or content of the Sites;
+• improve the layout and/or content of the Site;

-• notify you of any changes to our Sites that may affect you.
+• notify you of any changes to our Site that may affect you.

 This website is not intended for use by children and we do not knowingly collect or use personal information relating to children.

-1. You can tell us not to contact you or tell us you do not wish us to continue to send you information in this way by contacting us using the Contact Details at the end of this Privacy Policy, under the section headed How to contact us.
+You can tell us not to contact you or tell us that you do not wish for us to continue to send you information in this way by contacting us using the Contact Details at the end of this Privacy Policy, under the section headed How to contact us.
+Alternatively, information on how to manage your preferences can be found below in the section headed How you can manage your preferences.

 Our legal basis for processing your personal information